Baker Theaters

 The Baker Opera house was built around 1900 and seated 1200 people.

 For the first twenty five years of its existence, the theater focused on big stage productions traveling between Salt Lake City and Portland, musical acts and various other events like boxing matches.
 In 1925 the owners of the Baker Opera House, Jack & Karl Burk, remodeled and upgraded the theater to begin showing motion pictures and at this time renamed it the Clarick, in honor of their relatives-- Clara and Fredericka.
+The remodel was designed by architect Charles B. Miller, who designed Churchill school, among many other Eastern Oregon projects.

 Guy Haselton, a theater operator from Montana, bought the Burk's three theaters in the summer of 1928.
 Within six months, Mr. Haselton and his partner Guy Gaines sold the theaters to Myrtle Buckmiller.